swimmcommunity/secure-coding/.swm/swm_docs/mxfxIJCfpBmZzNhAnzOu.md

 # Setup
 * Have `python3` in your path launch Python 3.
 That is, you should be able to launch `python3` from the terminal.
 * Install the requirements for this playlist - using `pip install -r python/requirements.txt` or `pip3 install -r python/requirements.txt`

+Before you take your first few steps it's important to set our expectations:

+# Hands-on Units
+Sometimes you will have walkthroughs to read through, and sometimes - hands-on Units to solve.
+In this case you will be asked to make some tests pass (use `swimm test` as a shortcut for that) and will be presented with the files necessary for you to edit after you `swimm play`.